Daniella Tilbury: Dean of Sustainability at the University of Gloucester

-Moving to Cheltenham, England in 2007, Tilbury held the Chair in Sustainability at the University of Gloucestershire. and had institutional responsibilities for campus, community and curriculum work in this area.
+Moving to Cheltenham, England in 2007, Tilbury held the chair in Sustainability at the University of Gloucestershire. and had institutional responsibilities for campus, community and curriculum work in this area.
 She became Dean of Sustainability during her time at Gloucestershire and in this capacity led the institution to six Green Gown Awards and to the No.1 spot in the UK Green League.
 During her time as Dean, Gloucestershire maintained its sustainability performance and became a sector leader known for its whole-of-institution approach to sustainability.

 Tilbury promoted academic as well as practical sustainability initiatives.
-She led improvements in the carbon footprint of the University but also established the International Research Institute for Sustainable Development (IRIS) attracting funding from various business, corporate entities and education foundations.
+She led improvements in the carbon footprint of the university but also established the International Research Institute for Sustainable Development (IRIS) attracting funding from various business, corporate entities and education foundations.
 She established the UN Regional Centre of Expertise in Education for Sustainability (RCE Severn) working with community and business groups to advance sustainability in the region.

-In 2009, and whilst at Gloucesteshire, she was selected as a Marie Curie Fellow by the European Commission to broker interdisciplinary dialogues and build inter-professional capability in sustainability research and that same year was appointed to serve on the United Nations Economic Commission for Europe's Expert Group on Competences.
+In 2009, she was selected as a Marie Curie Fellow by the European Commission to broker interdisciplinary dialogues and build inter-professional capability in sustainability research and that same year was appointed to serve on the United Nations Economic Commission for Europe's Expert Group on Competences.
 Though she continued her academic work at Cheltenham, in 2012, Tilbury was appointed by the Government of Gibraltar to advise on a feasibility study for the development of the University of Gibraltar.
 The following year, she was selected by the Horizon 2020 programme of the European Union and Mohammed VI and Princess Lalla Salma of Morocco to assist in the development of higher education in Morocco.
 She was the keynote speaker for the 7th World Environmental Education Congress held in June 2013 in Marrakesh.